-logged and burned, probably by Charlie Martin.
+These trees at the bottom of our property are now 180' tall and 4-5 feet in diameter.
+They started from four stumps that had been logged and burned, probably by Charlie Martin.
 Yet not one of the four original stumps is as big as these trees that grew from them.
 I estimate that the original stumps were no more than 100 years old when they were logged, probably less, as there was less competition then than there is now.
 This means that if there were any pre-colonial redwoods on our land, they were very few.

 So, what the heck happened?
 Did the redwood forest suddenly expand its range?
 This hypothesis is a conflation of Indian behavior, fire, contagion, and grizzly bears.
 Indian tribes in California did conduct extensive trade.
 If grizzly bears were a significant hazard then the trading parties had to be larger for purposes of mutual defense.
-Trading would be therefore less frequent, an idea reinforced by the large differences found among the 135 California Indian dialects.
+Trading would be therefore less frequent and tribes more insular, an idea reinforced by the large differences found among the 135 California Indian dialects.

-Smallpox, measles, and influenza are highly contagious and have short incubation periods; in Indians unaccustomed to crowd diseases they were quickly followed by death.
+Smallpox, measles, and influenza are highly contagious and have short incubation periods.
+In Indians unaccustomed to crowd diseases they were quickly followed by death.
 If these epidemics did hit California before the Spanish expeditions, I suspect they moved through any one village within a month or so killing virtually everyone, with the likelihood of a trading party visiting or leaving during that time being relatively small.

 It is thus likely some tribes were not infected at all while others lost whole villages but perhaps not the entire tribe, with the diseases moving from village to village much like a mosaic burn in a forest with irregular fuel loads.
 Larger villages or groups of settlements in close proximity would be hit harder etc. The diseases would flash through the State and possibly quit.
 This is why I believe that syphilis and tuberculosis were more devastating to the California Indian during the colonial period.
 The incubation period for both is protracted; they are still transmissible but not debilitating for months or even years.
 Such would allow these later diseases to spread virtually everywhere before anybody realized their seriousness much less the causative factors in their spread.